Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity

-Exploiting the Newtonian evolution in classical Mechanics, Neural Hamiltonian Flows (NHF) \cite{Toth2020Hamiltonian} are NF models that use Hamiltonian transformations.
-The Hamiltonian of a system is composed of a kinetic and potential energy terms, which sets its dynamical evolution, which is reversible and has a Jacobian determinant equal to one.
-They come with performance similar to the ones obtained with Real-NVPs in sampling 2D distributions \cite{Toth2020Hamiltonian}.
-Being Physics-driven models, they are expected to enhance interpretability.
-However, the NHF architecture is made of four neural networks black-boxes that render difficult the interpretation of the learned dynamics.
-Furthermore, even if they have been numerically shown to transfer multimodality from the target distribution to the potential energy in some cases \cite{Toth2020Hamiltonian}, this property is not guaranteed.
-However, the Hamiltonian formalism could offer a powerful formalism to design more easily interpreted architectures.
-Thus, some recent works have proposed to exploit the Hamiltonian properties to design interpretable flows that are invariant under symmetrical transformations \cite{EquivariantHF}.
+First motivated by the mitigation of the Jacobian computation limitation, Neural Hamiltonian Flows (NHF) \citep{Toth2020Hamiltonian} are NF models that use Hamiltonian transformations.
+Indeed, in classical Newtonian mechanics, the Hamiltonian of a system, composed of a kinetic and a potential energy terms, sets its dynamical evolution, which is reversible and has a Jacobian determinant equal to one.
+They have exhibited performance similar to RealNVPs in sampling some 2D distributions \citep{Toth2020Hamiltonian}.
+Furthermore, being Physics-driven models, they are expected to enhance interpretability and it is furthermore straightforward to exploit the Hamiltonian properties to include some invariance under symmetrical transformations \citep{EquivariantHF}.
+However, the NHF architecture is made of four neural networks black-boxes that may render difficult the interpretation of the learned dynamics and energies.
+In particular, the learnt potential energy is not guaranteed to correspond to the corresponding physical potential energy of the data, when writing their probability distribution as a Boltzmann one.
+Even if it was numerically shown to transfer multimodality from the target distribution to the potential energy in some 2D cases \citep{Toth2020Hamiltonian}, this property is not ensured.